Skip to main content

 The Proof Bundle

-The Proof Bundle is a ZIP archive designed to be a complete, self-contained evidence package.
-It includes everything needed to independently verify the certification of your catalogue — even if TrackForge no longer exists.
+The M58 Proof Bundle is a ZIP archive designed to be a compact, self-contained evidence package for the current AAA-D rating event.
+It includes the files needed to verify the rating event, leakage-vector state, snapshot links, and proof manifest.

 What the bundle contains